You may also like:

 No-Compromise Coax Cable with 6% Silver Plated Cardas Copper Conductor and Premium Prime 750 RCAs

 Pangea Audio's Premier XL coaxial digital cable takes a no-compromise approach to digital audio, featuring precision-wound 18-gauge conductors using a Cardas Grade One Copper signal conductor with a 6% silver coating.
-It also boasts an exotic form of PE insulation that to our knowledge has never been used in a digital coaxial cable before, premium Prime 750 RCA connectors, and a tough woven nylon braided jacket.
+It also boasts multi-layered nitrogen-injected polyethylene foamed insulation, premium Prime 750 RCA connectors, and a tough woven nylon braided jacket.

 Breakthrough Digital Audio Cable by Jay Victor

 In creating Pangea's new Premier digital coaxial cable, designer Jay Victor tackled the three big challenges of digital cables: transmission, shielding, and connections.
 Each of the three areas presents its own set of design challenges.
 While Jay had considerable experience in each technical area, his extensive research led him to develop new strategies to take advantage of the latest advancements in materials science.

 Superior Signal Transmission